Welding Cracks & How to Prevent Them

 Wrapping It

-So, at the minimum, you should match the filler metal with the base material, clean the joint properly, preheat the metal, and use adequate welding technique for the welding process.
+So, at the minimum, you should match the filler metal with the base material, clean the joint properly, preheat the metal, and use an adequate welding technique for the welding process.